Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 The Structure That Isn’t

 Sequential extracts from Hamlet, in which Rosencrantz and Guildenstern play a part, enter and leave Stoppard’s script.
 Such structure as the play possesses derives from these extracts, which create confusion and uncertainty as they impinge randomly on the protagonists’ questionable existence.
 Miming the unpredictability of life, the result is not a ‘structure’ as the term is applied to traditional drama.
 When they are not acting involuntarily in the script of Hamlet, Ros and Guil pass the time in games such as coin-tossing (pp. 7-12 etc.) and question-and-answer (pp. 30-36).
 Like most modern humans, they worry incessantly.
 They ask questions that are never answered.
-Unlike Hamlet, they do not die tragically after an athletic fencing match.
-Instead they disappear quietly and without fuss, and like most humans are never heard of again: ‘GUIL.
+Unlike Hamlet, they do not die tragically after an athletic sword fight.
+Instead, they disappear quietly and without fuss, and like most humans are never heard of again: ‘GUIL.
 Now you see me, now you—‘ (p.
 91).

 In the intervals between the verbatim Hamlet enactments, Ros and Guil struggle to understand what Shakespeare’s script, which they often quote, means for them.
 For example, after they’ve read Claudius’s letter to the English king commanding Hamlet’s execution, Ros seeks a distraction: